Course Site Retention

 Project Site Retention

-Sakai project sites will also be reviewed for usage, and those not accessed in two years will be candidates for deletion.
+Sakai project sites will also be reviewed for usage, and those not accessed in 18 months will be candidates for deletion.
 Sakai project site owners will be contacted via e-mail towards the end of each Fall semester to coordinate the deletion of affected project sites.
-The deletion of Sakai project sites greater than two years old will occur in late December.
+The deletion of Sakai project sites greater than 18 months old and with no activity will occur in late December.